Ray Lyman Wilbur: Secretary of the Interior

 On March 5, 1929, President Hoover nominated Wilbur as the U.S. Secretary of the Interior confirmed by the Senate, and assumed office the same day.
 His tenure ended on March 4, 1933, as Hoover left office.

 As Interior Secretary, Wilbur addressed corruption in granting contracts for naval oil reserves, which had caused controversy during the Harding administration's Teapot Dome scandal.
 Wilbur promulgated a policy that no new oil leases would be granted to private individuals except when mandated by law.

 Wilbur was criticized by political opponents for his allocation of power from Boulder Dam to private utilities.
 Opponents also criticized him for renaming the dam Hoover Dam.

 Wilbur took a particular interest in Native Americans while in office and reorganized the department's Bureau of Indian Affairs.
 He assisted Native Americans in working to become more self-reliant.

 New Deal critic

-After leaving the Department of the Interior in 1933, Wilbur was to become a vocal critic of Franklin D. Roosevelt's New Deal and was the leading champion of "rugged individualism."
+After leaving the Department of the Interior in 1933, Wilbur became a vocal critic of Franklin D. Roosevelt's New Deal and was the leading champion of "rugged individualism".

 He wrote: "It is common talk that every individual is entitled to economic security.
 The only animals and birds I know that have economic security are those that have been domesticated—and the economic security they have is controlled by the barbed-wire fence, the butcher's knife and the desire of others.
 They are milked, skinned, egged or eaten up by their protectors."